WebAssembly/design/BinaryEncoding.md

 Some of these will be followed by additional fields, see below.

-Note: Gaps are reserved for [future :unicorn:][future general] extensions.
+Note: Gaps are reserved for [future 🦄][future general] extensions.
 The use of a signed scheme is so that types can coexist in a single space with (positive) indices into the type section, which may be relevant for future extensions of the type system.

 ### `value_type`
 A `varint7` indicating a [value type](Semantics.md#types).
 One of: